tkim/emsx_api_doc/source/programmable/requestResponse.rst

 ======================

-``RouteEx`` request submits an existing order into various execution veneues.
+The ``RouteEx`` request submits an existing order into various execution veneues.
 This request is used primarily to submit a child route based on previously created parent order.

 Full code sample:-